How to Build a Hot Plate Reflow Oven

 I used Fahrenheit for all my testing for two reasons.
 (1) I’m used to Fahrenheit.
 When I see 400F I know it’s really f**king hot.
 When I see 200C I go — hmmm, bet it’s hot and (2) It gives me more resolution since, like most folks, I think in integers and so I get 9/5 the resolution of C.

-The controller consists of a Raspberry Pi (soon ZeroW), a thermocouple amplifier based on a MAX31855, and a small I2C OLED display.
+The controller consists of a Raspberry Pi, a thermocouple amplifier based on a MAX31855, and a small I2C OLED display.
 In addition there’s a 25Amp Solid State Relay that says it is zero-crossing.
+To drive the relay and fan there’s an Adafruit DC Motor Hat (overkill but convenient).

 I had some 1/4" thick 2.5" wide aluminum stock around so I cut 5 pieces.
 Four were 2.5x5 and one (for the base) was 2.5x10.
 I screwed the four pieces together to produce a 1"x2.5"x5" ‘block’ of aluminum.
 Then I drilled two 3/8"x4" deep holes from the top of the block (which was unbelievably a pain in the a**).
 Use a drill press and some cutting fluid.
 I started with two 1/8" pilot holes and then jumped straight to 3/8".